juliawabant/omdena-basic-nlp-workshop/README.md

 The project structure is the following :
 ```

-├── README.md          <- The top-level README for developers/collaborators using this project.
+├── README.md          <- The top-level README for collaborators using this project.
 │
 ├── introductory_notebook.ipynb            <- Introductory notebook
 │